Foot Washing and Weddings

 My guess is that this couple was not trying to make a faith statement or a heritage statement.
 They just took a tradition and reworked it for a cool picture and video.
 Which is fine.
 And at the risk of sounding like the old guy in the room, I would simply suggest that the ceremonial elements in weddings have meaning and not just set the stage for a picture.

-This brings me to a ritual that is gaining more and more popularity in wedding ceremonies.
+This brings me to a ritual becoming increasingly popular in wedding ceremonies.
 It is called foot washing.
-It is a Christian tradition that is perhaps the ultimate sign of love and service.
+It is a Christian tradition that is the ultimate sign of love and service.
 I am posting this article on Maundy Thursday, 2023.
 Maundy Thursday is part of the Christian observance of Holy Week.
 On that Thursday, Jesus gathers his disciples for what is commonly called the Last Supper.
 During this meal, Jesus institutes communion.
-He takes two elements, the bread, and the wine, from the Passover table and gives them new meaning.
-Later that evening Jesus is arrested, he is crucified the next morning on Good Friday and his body placed in a tomb until his Resurrection on Easter Sunday.
+He takes two elements, the bread and the wine, from the Passover table and gives them new meaning.
+Later that evening, Jesus was arrested and crucified the following day on Good Friday, and his body was placed in a tomb until his Resurrection on Easter Sunday.

 Back to foot washing.
-In the various accounts of this evening recorded in the Four Gospels, the meal is marked by an excitement with the disciples and a jockeying for position.
-They had not idea that Jesus was hours away from being arrested and killed.
-They were assuming a new regime was beginning and they were getting first dibs on all of it.
-They debated over who would be the greatest, which of them was second in command or Jesus’ new right-hand man.
+In the various accounts of this evening recorded in the Four Gospels, the meal is marked by excitement among the disciples and jockeying for position.
+They had no idea that Jesus was hours away from being arrested and killed.
+They assumed a new regime was beginning, and they were getting first dibs on everything.
+They debated who would be the greatest, who would be second in command, or who would be Jesus’ new right-hand man.

 In John chapter 13, Jesus gets up and does almost the unthinkable.
 Jesus, “rose from supper.
 He laid aside his outer garments, and taking a towel, tied it around his waist.
 Then he poured water into a basin and began to wash the disciples' feet and to wipe them with the towel that was wrapped around him.”
 Jesus was about to take on the role of a servant.